WhiskyTangoFawks/LunarFalloutPlus/README.md

 3. The `Difficulty and Customisation` section in Mod Organizer - for people who want to tweak thing a little.
     * `Lucky 7 - Hardcore Start`: You get 7 points to spend at start instead of the regular 24, and get an extra perk point every 7 levels.
 For players who want a real challenge.
     * `Fast Start - Skip Pre-War Sanctuary` Optional mod that allows you to skip the pre-war prologue
-    * `Uneducated Shooter`: Recommended to only enable this after character creation, as it is known to cause a game freeze during new games.
-Default setup disables leaning, and just includes the improved hit box.
     * `120FPS No VSYNC` : If you run a high refresh rate monitor with GSync/FreeSync, this will disable vsync, and cap the framerate at 120.
     * `Nvidia Reflex Support` and `Nvidia Weapon Debris Crash Fix` - users with nvidia graphics cards should enable these, users with AMD graphics cards can ignore them.
 4. Field of View (FOV)